SirGarhi/garhis-grotto-foundry/docs/canister_bombs.md

 * Undead and Fiends make this save at Disadvantage.
 ### Psychic Lash Bomb
 * On impact detonates in a 10-foot radius of psionic energy.
-* Each creature within the radius takes 6d4 Psychic Damage and must make a Wisdom Saving Throw.
+* Each creature within the radius takes 6d4 Psychic Damage and must make an Intelligence Saving Throw.
 * On a failure they must add a 1d4 penalty to every Attack Roll and Saving Throw made for one minute.
 	* A creature afflicted by the bomb can repeat the Saving Throw at the end of each of their turns, ending the effect on a success.
 * Concentration checks made as a result of this bomb's damage are made at Disadvantage.